Welcome to our new website!

 Since you'll need several bags to wash even a single pre-cut, mesh laundry bags can also be made.
 By Annie has a pattern for a mesh laundry bag - Mad About Mesh - and more than a dozen colors of Lightweight Mesh Fabric.

-To pre-wash pre-cuts in mesh laundry bags:
+To pre-wash pre-cuts in mesh laundry bags - test-washing a couple of strips is also recommended:

 - Do not over-stuff the bags.
 One Mini Charm Pack will fit inside a single, good-sized mesh bag, but one Charm Pack with 42 squares should be split into two bags.
 The same for Honey Buns.
 Jelly Rolls and Layer Cakes will probably use four bags, depending on the size.